nullbleed/pun/README.md

 ### cron

-If used as a cron job start with the `-q` option or set `OUTPUT=none` in the config file.
+If used as a cron job start with the `--cron` option or set `OUTPUT=cron` in the config file.
 In this mode you may send the output via cron mail.

 ### Telegram